Running Programs Written with the AWS Flow Framework for Java

-ActivityWorker class uses the AWS Flow Framework annotations to determine the registration and
+ActivityWorker class uses the AWS Flow Framework for Java annotations to determine the registration and

 Moreover, each worker can be configured to process tasks on multiple threads.
 This means that the activity tasks of a workflow instance can run concurrently even if there is only one worker.

 Decision tasks behave similarly with the exception that Amazon SWF guarantees that for a given workflow execution only one decision can be executed at a time.
 A single workflow execution will typically require multiple decision tasks; hence, it may end up executing on multiple processes and threads as well.
 The decider is configured with the type of the workflow implementation.
 When a decision task is received by the decider, it creates an instance (object) of the workflow implementation.
 The framework provides an extensible factory pattern for creating these instances.
 The default workflow factory creates a new object every time.
 You can provide custom factories to override this behavior.

 Contrary to deciders, which are configured with workflow implementation types, activity workers are configured with instances (objects) of the activity implementations.
 When an activity task is received by the activity worker, it is dispatched to the appropriate activity implementation object.